 Fiber-Optic Cable

-were viewing it in a cross-section, you would see that each optical fiber is surrounded by layers
+Fiber-optic cable used for networking consists of two fibers encased in separate sheaths.
+If youwere viewing it in a cross-section, you would see that each optical fiber is surrounded by layers

 of protective buffer material, usually a plastic shield, then a plastic such as Kevlar, and finally